Gheorghe Bogdan-Duică

 Gheorghe Bogdan-Duică (born Gheorghe Bogdan; –September 21, 1934) was an Imperial Austrian-born Romanian literary critic.
 The son of a poor merchant family from Brașov, he attended several universities before launching a career as a critic, first in his native town and then in Czernowitz.
 Eventually settling in Bucharest, capital of the Romanian Old Kingdom, he managed to earn a university degree before teaching at a succession of high schools.
 Meanwhile, he continued publishing literary studies as well as intensifying an ardently nationalistic, Pan-Romanian activism.
 He urged the Romanian government to drop its neutrality policy and enter World War I; once this took place and his adopted home came under German occupation, he found himself arrested and deported to Bulgaria.
-After the war's conclusion and the union of Transylvania with Romania, he became a literature professor at the newly founded Cluj University.
+After the war's conclusion and the union of Transylvania with Romania, he became a literature professor at the newly founded University of Cluj.
 There, he served as rector in the late 1920s, but found himself increasingly out of touch with modern trends in literature.